Community Grant Program

-1. Detailed Project/Program Budget for the project or program to be supported by this grant
+- Detailed Project/Program-Budget for the project or program to be supported by this grant

-The Community Grant Program allocates funding twice a year through a Spring and Fall application process.
+The Community Grant Program allocates funding once annually during a spring cycle.

 Although the Community Grant Program Evaluation Committee reviews each proposal separately, it generally does not consider grants for: